Views: 156 Author: Site Editor Publish Time: 2025-07-18 Origin: Site

 In demanding industrial environments, durability isn't optional—it’s essential.
 For equipment operating in hazardous zones, achieving ATEX certification requires the entire system, including the display module, to meet strict mechanical standards.
 Among them, IK10 impact resistance is considered the highest benchmark for touchscreen protection.

-At FANNAL, we specialize in rugged touchscreen display solutions.
+At FANNAL, we specialise in rugged touchscreen display solutions.
 Our IK10 touchscreen modules are designed to withstand extreme physical impact, helping our customers build ATEX-certified equipment that is both safe and reliable.

 IK Rating Reference Chart: